lukeaus/plain-tree/readme.md

 #### `everyBreathFirst(fn)`

-Traverse every node in the tree breath first.
+Traverse every node in the tree breadth-first.
 Return true if every node is truthy for fn, else return false.
 Breaks on first falsey for performance.

 Return: Boolean